stofte/netcore2node-pipe-benchmark/readme.md

 Running
 -------

-Start the server (optionally use [--max-old-space-size](https://github.com/nodejs/node/issues/7937) to increase the heap size).
+Start the server, use [--max-old-space-size](https://github.com/nodejs/node/issues/7937) to increase heap size.
-Pass `tcp 1234` to test using a TCP socket on port 1234, otherwise pass `pipes` to

-    node --max-old-space-size=4096 server/index.js [arg]

-`[arg]` being one of
+`node --max-old-space-size=4096 server/index.js` *`method`*

+The *`method`* argument determines which underlying approach to use.

- - `tcp 1234` for TCP on port 1234
+ - `tcp n` for TCP on port n
  - `pipe` for Named Pipes (Win32 only)

-Restore and run the client, passing the number of dummy DTOs to generate as well as the same args the server was started with.
+Restore and run the client, passing the number of dummy DTOs to generate as well as the method the server was started with.

-    dotnet restore
+`dotnet restore`
-    dotnet run -p client 1000000 [arg]
+`dotnet run -p client 1000000` *`method`*

 The programs outputs some basic stats on performance.